 I wasn’t expecting much, given VirtualShield’s limited server network and the fact that they offer “Unrestricted Streaming” as a paid add-on.
 After all, why offer a premium extra if the basic service does it anyway?

 Nothing worked, which was unsurprising.
-Once again, you can either pay $9.99 per month, or opt for an alternative provider like CyberGhost that can unblock streams consistently at no extra cost.
+Once again, you can either pay $9.99 per month to access its premium “Unrestrcited Streaming” feature, or opt for an alternative provider like CyberGhost that can unblock streams consistently at no extra cost.

 “Our desktop/mobile application will protect and encrypt your entire internet connection.
 It also scrambles your IP address for additional privacy.”

 However, they also say, “many torrents have copyright violation norms, hence we do not encourage it.”
 This we’re okay with.
 It’s common among most major VPN services that look to cover their legal bases.